GLOBAL MARKETS-Stimulus splurge restarts stocks rally

 By Marc Jones

-LONDON, June 16 (Reuters) - The global stocks rally was back on track on Tuesday, with more support from the Federal Reserve and the Bank of Japan helping end a bumpy few days for financial markets.
+LONDON, June 16 (Reuters) - The global stocks rally got back on track on Tuesday, with more support from the Federal Reserve and the Bank of Japan helping to end a bumpy few days for financial markets.

-A nearly 5% jump by Japan's Nikkei .N225 ensured the best day for Asian equities .MIAP00000PUS since late March and almost 2% rises from London, Paris and Frankfurt got Europe off to a fast start. .EU0#.INDEXE
+A near 5% jump by Japan's Nikkei .N225 had given Asia .MIAP00000PUS its best day since late March and more than 2% gains in London .FTSE, Paris .FCHI and Frankfurt .GDAXI had Europe's bulls up and running. .EU0#.INDEXE

+It wasn't just a stimulus sugar rush.
+Germany's monthly ZEW investor sentiment survey identified confidence Europe's largest economy will be over the worst of the coronavirus impact by the end of the European summer.

-Talk that U.S. firms may be allowed to work with China’s Huawei on new 5G standards eased trade jitters, and a report of a new $1 trillion U.S. infrastructure programme also boosted markets.
+Wall Street futures were up 1% on expectation of a record rebound in U.S. retail sales figures .N and on reports firms may be allowed to work with China's Huawei on new 5G standards, and a $1 trillion U.S. infrastructure plan is in the making.

-"It is a buy-the-dip mentality," John Hardy, head of FX strategy at Saxo Bank, said after risk-sensitive currencies such as the Australian dollar AUD= also made gains overnight.
+"It is a buy-the-dip mentality," John Hardy, head of FX strategy at Saxo Bank, said after risk-sensitive currencies such as the Australian dollar AUD= also rallied overnight.

 "But the degree and the speed that things are melting back in FX now is telling... you feel like you can't really trust these moves."

-That melt saw the dollar =USD firm up at 96.62, having dropped almost 1% from Monday's high of 97.396.
-The Aussie AUD=D3 was also backsliding, having risen more than 2% off a two-week low in Asian trading. /FRX
+That melt saw the dollar =USD firm to 96.62, having drooped almost 1% from Monday's high of 97.396 overnight.
+The Aussie AUD=D3 also steadied, having risen more than 2% from a two-week low. /FRX

+Britain's pound GBP/ rose on a mix of better-than-feared unemployment numbers and friendlier Brexit talks, while the euro and yen barely moved at $1.1333 EUR= and 107.33 JPY=D3 yen per dollar.

 The Fed also announced on Monday eagerly-awaited details of its programme to lend funds directly to companies.